MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

--   fix, step smaller than 1 in submenu number
+-   fix, step smaller than 1 in submenu number and percent

 ### 0.8.2 (2023-10-22)